We celebrate a group of incredible women who happen to have made motorcycles central to their remarkable lives.

 For more than 30 years, Susan fiercely avoided both swimming and open water – they remained her greatest fear after the drowning death of her family.

-But as part of my journey of self-healing, and to encourage others to confront and overcome their own fears, she accepted a challenge to swim the world’s largest open water event – the Lorne Pier to Pub.
+But as part of her journey of self-healing, and to encourage others to confront and overcome their own fears, she accepted a challenge to swim the world’s largest open water event – the Lorne Pier to Pub.

 Susan achieved her goal of swimming the 1.2km Lorne Pier to Pub in 2017, overcoming another difficult challenge ¬– swimming “The Rip”, from Point Nepean to Point Lonsdale in treacherous Port Phillip Bay.